-As described below, identification information which is different from the names in Table 2-1 is displayed for a part of components.
-It is also necessary to refer to the guidance documents for how to confirm the identification information.
+Identification information which is different from the name in Table 2-1 is displayed on the control panel for a part of components.
+It is, therefore, necessary to refer to the guidance document to find out how to confirm the identification information.